aathn/mvk18/docs/source/development.rst

 Sprint 4 (15/2 - 4/3)
 --------
 - Researched software that would be able to stream webcam footage to a web server
-- Wrote code to parse the airplane data file to usable data within our program
+- Wrote code to parse the airplane data file to usable data within the program
 - Made improvement to the code converting coordinates
 - Managed to control the pan/tilt-servos directly from the Skysense hardware